The Tier 5 Youth Mobility Scheme (YMS) is for young people from participating countries who would like to experience life in the UK.

 Australia, Canada, Hong Kong, Japan, Monaco, New Zealand, Republic of (South) Korea, San Marino and Taiwan.

 Under the Youth Mobility Scheme, the visa holder's national government is the sponsor.
 Therefore the University does not need to issue Tier 5 (YMS) applicants with a CoS.

 Applicants are eligible if they:

 - are a citizen of a country taking part in the scheme, or a British overseas citizen, British overseas territories citizen or British national (overseas);

 - are 18 years old or over and under 31 years old when they apply;

 - have £2,530 in available maintenance (funds) when they apply.

 Applicants must complete the visa application form on the Home Office website.
 A successful applicant will be free to do whatever work they like during their stay in the UK, except for working as a professional sportsperson (including as a sports coach) or working as a doctor in training.

 Tier 5 Youth Mobility Scheme visa holders can be self-employed and set up companies, subject to certain restrictions as detailed in the Home Office website.

 Applications for the Youth Mobility Scheme are ineligible if the applicant is already in the UK, or if they have already spent time in the UK as a Working Holiday Maker or under the Tier 5 Youth Mobility Scheme.
 Visa holders coming to the UK under the Youth Mobility Scheme may stay and work for a maximum of 24 months.
-Visa holders will not be permitted to extend their stay in the UK beyond 24 months nor will they be allowed to switch into another category of the points-based system.
-Tier 5 Youth Mobility visa holders may, however, switch to a PBS dependant visa from inside the UK.
+Visa holders will not be permitted to extend their stay in the UK beyond 24 months, but they may be able to apply to switch to another visa route from within the UK if they meet the relevant requirements for that route.